-Our house was completed in 2015, and it took a while to settle in and become the house we imagined and designed.
+Our house was completed in 2015, and it took a while to settle in and become the house we imagined and built.
 Now, on any given evening, there may be six people or forty elbowing for space around the kitchen island.
-Our kids have the run of the place, and parents are encouraged to bring the kids with them.
+Our kids have the run of the place, and parents are encouraged to bring their kids with them.
 Whichever the season, and whatever the scale of the party, it seems there are always people around, and everyone is having a good time.

 Similarly, at DFA, we’ve been hosting the party since we moved to our townhouse office in 1993.
 This may at least be in part a response to my brief experience working for others right after college (1987-1988).
 At that firm, a strict division was maintained between principals and staff.
 I know the principals cared about me (we are still friends), and I cared very much about them and the work, but it wasn’t a party.
 Embarrassing as it may be, DFA has five wine refrigerators in the office – they are small under-counter models, but still, there are five and we try to keep them full.
 In 2017, I looked up our orders for wine, and that year twenty-eight cases of wine were delivered, and this did not include the dozen or so cases we laid down for the holiday party.
 Ten to twelve people, forty cases of wine, if do the math, you’ll quickly realize we have a lot of friends.
 Before we judge ourselves too harshly, it seems reasonable to study and understand our culture.